 - The wrong prescription is ordered – The doctor may order the wrong medication.
 Or, the office manager types the wrong medication onto the prescription.
 There are so many medications that have similar names, mistakes can be made.
 Or, the doctor orders the wrong dosage or count.
 For example, your doctor may prescribe 10 mg per day of a medication that you’re supposed to take at 5 mg per day.
 A difference like this can be deadly.

-- The pharmacist makes a dispensing mistake – the pharmacist is required to double check prescriptions before giving them to a patient.
+- The pharmacist makes a dispensing mistake – the pharmacist is required to double-check prescriptions before giving them to a patient.
 This means that they should look to see what other medications you’re taking, check the dosage, and confirm the right medication in the right dosage is given to you.
 They should have a record of your medication history in their computer system.
 The program will let them know of any dangerous interactions between the two drugs.
-The pharmacist should also double check the dosage and instructions.
+The pharmacist should also double-check the dosage and instructions.
 For example, if you’re prescribed a pain medication three times a day, the pharmacist needs to make sure it reads that way.
-If it says take five times day, he or she needs to call the doctor and clarify.
+If it says take five times a day, he or she needs to call the doctor and clarify.

 - You could be given the wrong prescription – When you go to the pharmacy, you’ll give your prescription to a pharmacy tech.
 Or, they may get it via facsimile from the doctor’s office.
-He or she will fill the prescription and double check the count.
-They will then give the bottle to the pharmacist who will double check the medication again and also count the prescription again and triple check the dosage.
+He or she will fill the prescription and double-check the count.
+They will then give the bottle to the pharmacist who will double-check the medication again and also count the prescription again and triple check the dosage.
 The bottle is then placed in a bag with typed instructions and warnings.
-When you go to pick up your prescription, always double check.
+When you go to pick up your prescription, always double-check.
 Make sure your name is on the bottle and the medication looks familiar.
 If you have any questions, ask the pharmacist.
 Don’t go home and assume you have the right medication.

 Any or all of these can constitute medical malpractice.
 If this is the case, you may be entitled to compensation.